Benchmarking multicultural services

 - Exemplary - Level 5

-Libraries have fully integrated the needs of the NESB population into their ongoing planning and operation.
-Activities specific to NESB users are clearly identified, measurable and form part of the mainstream activity of the library service. - Enhanced - Level 4
+Libraries have fully integrated the needs of the CALD population into their ongoing planning and operation.
+Activities specific to CALD users are clearly identified, measurable and form part of the mainstream activity of the library service. - Enhanced - Level 4

 Libraries allocate limited resources to the area of multicultural service provision. - Entry level - Level 1

-Libraries undertake a level of activities relevant to the needs of NESB clients.
+Libraries undertake a level of activities relevant to the needs of CALD clients.
 These tend to be unplanned and ad hoc.

 Benchmark 1: Planning for relevant library services